Investment Banks as Insiders and the Market for Corporate Control

 Michigan State University - Eli Broad Graduate School of Management; Centre for Economic Policy Research (CEPR); Gaidar Institute for Economic Policy; SITE

-We study holdings in M&A targets by financial conglomerates which affiliated investment banks advise the bidders.
+We study holdings in merger and acquisition (M&A) targets by financial conglomerates in which affiliated investment banks advise the bidders.
 We show that advisors take positions in the targets before M&A announcements.
 These stakes are positively related to the probability of observing the bid and to the target premium.
-We argue that this can be explained in terms of advisors, privy to important information about the deal, investing in the target in the expectation of its price to increase.
+We argue that this can be explained in terms of advisors who are privy to important information about the deal, investing in the target in the expectation of its price increasing.
 We document the high profits of this strategy.
-We also document a positive relationship between the advisory stake and the deal characteristics.
 The advisory stake is positively related to the likelihood of deal completion and to the termination fees.
-However, these deals are not wealth-creating: there is a negative relation between the advisory stake and the viability of the deal.
-These results provide new insights into the conflicts of interest affecting financial intermediaries simultaneously advising on deals and investing in equities.
+However, these deals are not wealth creating: there is a negative relation between the advisory stake and the viability of the deal.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.